-Lighting shall be designed to minimize light pollution and overthrow of light onto adjacent properties.
-In addition, every effort shall be made to provide the most energy efficient solutions to lighting outdoor area.
+Lighting shall be designed to be Dark Sky compliant, minimize light pollution and overthrow of light onto adjacent properties.
+In addition, every effort shall be made to provide the most energy efficient solutions to lighting outdoor areas.
 Lighting plans shall be coordinated with other developments and overall lighting plans established by the SPDRC to balance site lighting, coordinate fixture types and locations, and minimize duplication.
 Detailed lighting plans shall be prepared for review and approval by the SPDRC and the Summit County Planning and Development.
 Plans shall show lighting locations, intensities, heights, fixture design and light sources.
 Only exterior fixtures where the light source is not visible will be approved.
 Light emitted from exterior lights must be downward.

-Landscaping
+N. Landscaping